JvanKatwijk/dab-server/README.md

 The server
 ---------------------------------------------------------------------

+The SDRplay devices, AIRspy devices and "dabsticks" (RTLSDR based devices) are supported.
+Although quite obvious, ensure that the corresponding support library is installed.

-The server - currently - can be configured to support one of the usual set (SDRplay, AIRspy, RTLSDR) devices.
-Creating the server is by
+The server - currently - can be configured to support one of these devices, creating the server is by

 	mkdir build
 	cd build
 	cmake .. -DXXX=ON (XXX is either SDRPLAY, AIRSPY or RTLSDR) make

-Running the server is simply by executing "./dab-server"

 The server stores some results - i.e. the channel names where DAB data night be found, gain setting etc - in an ini file, which is - by default - kept in /usr/local/src.
-The name can be changed in the include file in the _dab-decoder.h" file.
+The name can be changed in the include file in the "dab-decoder.h" file.

-The server will send its audio output to the soundcard of the machine it runs on.
+The server will send the audio output for a selected service to the soundcard of the machine it runs on.

 ----------------------------------------------------------------------
 Running the server as a systemd service
 ----------------------------------------------------------------------

-In my setting the server runs stand alone.
+In my setting the server runs stand alone as a "service", instantiated on starting up the RPI.
 Communication - if any- is using bluetooth.
-Obviously, one should have enabled bluetooth on the RPI, how to instal the bluez software is described in many places on the internet.
+Obviously, one should have enabled bluetooth on the RPI, how to instal the bluez software is described in many places on the internet, and the required libraries are available on the repositories for Stretch.
 In order to allow the server to register its "service", and to make the bluetooth discoverable, one should add "--compat" to the line

 	ExecStart=/usr/lib/bluetooth/bluetoothd --compat